• Home

 Last week’s Red Hat Summit 2025 in Boston had a great deal to say about the crucial role that open source will play in the future of enterprise Artificial Intelligence (AI).

-Red Hat introduces new capabilities to help make AI a reality for the enterprise, announced major artificial intelligence (AI) collaborations with Boston University and Expero Inc., and introduced a new AI and machine learning platform on Red Hat OpenShift, the world’s leading enterprise Kubernetes platform.
+Red Hat introduces new capabilities to help make AI a reality for the enterprise, announced major artificial intelligence (AI) collaborations with Boston University and Expero Inc., and introduced a new AI and machine learning platform on Red Hat OpenShift, the world’s top enterprise Kubernetes platform.

 One of the big announcements was the release of the Red Hat AI Inference Server, based on the open-source vLLM project.
 This is intended to give businesses a supported, production-ready inference server that can deploy and scale generative AI models to any Linux platform or Kubernetes distribution, including Red Hat OpenShift.